Gather the elderflowers during mid May and early June for a delicately scented aroma of late spring.

-For my recipe, to serve two for a treat or make a small garnish for 8-12 puddings, you will need…
+This recipe will serve two for a treat or make a small garnish for 8-12 puddings.

 Eight large elderflowers that are just coming into full bloom.
 I tend to snip the whole flower head from the plant and give it a good shake to remove any insects.